-There is much that makes Norwegian gjetost cheese unique First of all, its color.
+There is much that makes Norwegian gjetost cheese unique.
+First of all, it has a distinct color.
 Gjetost (pronounced YAY-toast) is light brown, the same color as a caramel candy.
 Secondly, the flavor, which is sweet.

 What Does Gjetost Taste Like?

 When Gjetost is made, the milk is slowly cooked until it's caramelized.
 This gives the cheese its brown color and sweet flavor that has just a hint of saltiness.

 Some versions of gjetost are made only from whey; others are made from a mix of whey, milk, and cream.
 Gjetost can be made from only goat's milk or from a blend of goat and cow's milk.
 There is not a huge flavor difference between all these versions.

 The texture of gjetost is smooth and firm but a little gooey, not unlike a real caramel or a piece of fudge.

 How to Eat Gjetost

 Gjetost is often sliced and served on toast for breakfast.
 Gjetost is also great for breakfast because it's a cheese that pairs well with coffee.
 It travels well and is a good cheese to keep in your pocket while skiing or take on road trips and camping trips.
 The cheese can also be served for dessert.